gulpjs/vinyl-fs/README.md

 ##### `options.sourcemaps`

 Enables sourcemap support on files passed through the stream.
 Will write inline soucemaps if specified as `true`.
-Specifying a `string` is shorthand for the path option.
+Specifying a `string` path will write external sourcemaps at the given path.

 Examples: